xtianatilano/automate-mac-battery/README.md

-# How I automated charging my macbook
+# How I automated charging process for my Macbook

 ## Why
 I wanted to properly cycle my battery and not leave the plug on all the time, just to preserve my battery life as well.